 How to Choose Paint Colors

-Think about how you want the room to feel.
+how do you want the room to feel?

 While color preferences are very individual, scientists have proven that certain colors have consistent emotional and physical effects.
 For instance, oranges and reds stimulate the appetite, making it a great choice for dining rooms.
 Purple is known to spark creativity and change, whereas brown connects us to the earth and makes us feel safe.
 Blue brings a feeling of peace and tranquility and green tends to connect us to nature and makes us feel secure.
 Finally, yellow is associated with sunshine, a stimulating color that can be too much in large doses, making it a poor choice for nurseries.